 Like any job applicant, I did a bit of research about the role, before finally clicking that ‘apply button’.

-There are a range of names used for this role – my job title for instance is ‘learning support coach’; while others call it ‘learning support assistant’, ‘teaching assistant’, ‘learning assistant’, special educational needs (SEN) assistant, etc.
+There are a range of names used for this role: my job title, for instance, is ‘learning support coach’; while others call it ‘learning support assistant’, ‘teaching assistant’, ‘learning assistant’, ‘special educational needs (SEN) assistant’, etc.

-Throughout this article, I would use the word LSC (learning support coach), since that is my job title.
+I’ll just call it LSC (learning support coach), since that is my job title.

 But whatever the job title may be, it is certainly a challenging and rewarding role which involves supporting students who have learning difficulties to cope with mainstream education.